 is a Ph.D. candidate in the Department of Electrical Engineering and Computer Science at the University of Michigan.
-He works with Prof. Jeffrey A. Fessler and Dr. Jon-Fredrik Nielsen on data acquisition, image reconstruction, and parametric estimation problems in Magnetic Resonance Imaging (MRI).
+He works with Prof. Jeffrey A. Fessler and Dr. Jon-Fredrik Nielsen on data acquisition, image reconstruction, and parameter estimation problems in magnetic resonance imaging (MRI).

-Broadly, Gopal's research interests focus on the application of methods in signal processing, statistics, and optimization towards modeling and interpretation of physical systems, for practical applications.
-His thesis work develops systems that govern MRI data acquisition and image reconstruction, for neuroimaging applications.
-His previous work has characterized vibration mechanics for active control of high-precision laser systems, and metamaterial emission kinetics for quantum-optical applications.
+Broadly, Gopal's research interests focus on adapting ideas in signal processing, statistical machine learning, and optimization towards modeling and interpretation of physical systems for practical applications.
+His thesis work develops algorithms for informative data acquisition and scalable image reconstruction in quantitative MRI and applies these algorithms to myelin imaging.
+His previous work has characterized metamaterial emission kinetics for quantum-optical applications and vibration mechanics for active control of high-precision laser systems.

 In his spare time, Gopal enjoys teaching topics in physics, mathematics, and electrical engineering to students with a broad array of backgrounds.
 Gopal is an amateur singer, snowboarder, tennis player, and photographer; he is always eager to meet and learn from fellow enthusiasts.